 DC OPPORTUNITY SCHOLARSHIP PROGRAM

-2019 marks the 15th anniversary of the Washington, D.C.
-Opportunity Scholarship Program, the OSP.
+2019 marked the 15th anniversary of the Washington, D.C.
+Opportunity Scholarship Program (OSP).

 The enactment of this program was a bipartisan effort by people who had but one goal – helping children in the District of Columbia get a better education.
 They created a three-sector federal initiative to improve public schools, provide crucial funding DC’s charter schools, and establish the OSP to provide scholarships for children in low-income families to attend the District’s private schools.